brettkromkamp/mini-loan-application/README.md

 The task is two-fold:
 1. Implement a [Spring Boot](https://spring.io/projects/spring-boot)-based backend web service to handle and store loan applications for would-be borrowers.
-2. Implement a minimal [Angular](https://angular.io/) app which allows for the creation of a new loan application together with the ability to verify the presence of potentially already-submitted loan applications.
+2. Implement a minimal [Angular](https://angular.io/) app which allows for the creation of a new loan application together with the ability to check the status of already-submitted loan applications.

-> Side note: For the sake of consistency, English is being used throughout the project (including class names, variable names and JSON keys).
+> Side note: For the sake of consistency, English is being used throughout the project (including documentation, source code and JSON keys).

 ### Part 1: RESTful Service &mdash; Requirements
 The service must make available, at least, the following two endpoints:
-1. A ```POST``` endpoint to process a loan application request capable of handling a JSON payload (provided below: [Loan Application Request JSON Payload](#loan-application-request-json-payload)) containing the required information pertaining to the loan itself together with information in relation to the borrowers.
+1. A `POST` endpoint to process a loan application request capable of handling a JSON payload (provided below: [Loan Application Request JSON Payload](#loan-application-request-json-payload)) containing the required information pertaining to the loan itself together with information in relation to the borrowers.
 A loan application can include one or more borrowers.
 The service must store the submitted loan applications for, at least, as long as the service is running.
 Finally, the endpoint should return a response that includes the identifier of the newly created loan application.
-2. A ```GET``` endpoint that retrieves a loan application including its status (that is, `Pending`, `Denied` or `Approved`).
+2. A `GET` endpoint that retrieves a loan application including its status (that is, `Pending`, `Denied` or `Approved`).

 In total, the service includes six endpoints (including the two required endpoints mentioned above):
 - `GET /api/v1/loans/{id}` (**required**): Retrieves a specific loan application by identifier including its status.
 If a loan application with the specified identifier does not exist, a 404 (Not Found) HTTP status code is returned.